Ten reasons why packing your pillow is a holiday essential this Summer

 Many airlines have decided to do away with shared pillows and blankets on board, to stop the spread of Covid.
 So, if you like to nap away the flight, you might want to consider taking your own sleep essentials with you.
 You can either pack them inside a pillow protector to keep them clean and wash the protector on arrival or use a specially designed pillow bag which can help to fold the pillow down in size to make it easier to carry on board.

-If you are really short for space, you could always consider a travel pillow which at 30cm x 40cm is much more compact and won’t take up all of your hand luggage allowance.
+If you are really short on space, you could always consider a travel pillow which at 30cm x 40cm is much more compact and won’t take up all of your hand luggage allowance.

 When it comes to getting comfortable at night, some prefer sleeping on their backs, some on their fronts, lots on their sides and quite a few toss and turn all night, changing positions regularly.
 The way you sleep predominantly through the night affects the type of pillow you should choose.
 If you are a front sleeper for example you need a very soft pillow that keeps your head low to the bed.
 High-loft pillows will raise your neck too far, putting strain on your spine and making you uncomfortable or stiff when you wake up.
 Side sleepers, on the other hand, need pillows that are medium-firm to keep their necks in line with their spine.